The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 WHAT COLORS TONE DOWN RED OR PINK WOOD STAINS?

-- Some beige paint colors that lean into orange-pink, but it depends on the exact wood stain/strength.
+- BEIGE PAINT COLORS: Some of the best beiges lean into orange-pink, depending on the exact wood stain/strength.

-MANY wood finishes will pick up on more than one undertone.
+MANY wood finishes will pick up more than one undertone – you might have a red-orange or a yellow-pink!

-This means that not ALL of these paint colors will look good with ALL wood stains, but they should get you pointed in the right direction!
+This means that not all of these paint colors will look good with all wood stains.
+On the other hand, some might surprise you, as they blend worlds!

 1. BENJAMIN MOORE CLASSIC GRAY OC-23